 Early Occupancy | 6 Reasons Home Sellers Should Not Allow It

+When a buyer requests to move into the property they’re purchasing prior to closing is commonly referred to as early occupancy.
 As a seller, you naturally want to help the buyer where you can, and if your property is already empty, why not help them out?
 Agreeing to this arrangement will avoid alienating the buyer, but is it really a good idea to give them early occupancy?

 6 Reasons Why Sellers Should Deny Early Occupancy